yoyongxuan/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

+### Adding a person

+1. Adding a person

+   1. Test case: `add A0235410A n/John Doe p/98765432 e/johnd@u.nus.edu h/@John t/friends t/owesMoney`<br>
+      Expected: Contact is added to the list.
+Details of added contact shown in the status message.
+Timestamp in the status bar is updated.

+   2. Test case: `add A0235411A n/Jon Doe p/98765431 e/jond@u.nus.edu t/friends t/owesMoney`<br>
+      Expected: Contact is not added to the list.
+Error details shown in the status message.
+Status bar remains the same.

+   3. Test case: `add A0235411A n/Jon Doe p/98765431 e/jond@gmail.com`<br>
+         Expected: Contact is not added to the list.
+Error details shown in the status message.
+Status bar remains the same.

+   4. Other incorrect add commands to try: `add`, `add ...`(Any combination of missing fields), `...`<br>
+      Expected: Similar to previous.

+2. Adding a person with non-unique fields

+   1. Prerequisites: List all persons using the `list` command.
+Person with Student ID 'A0000000A', email 'alexyeoh@u.nus.edu', telegram handle '@AlexYeoh' in the list.

+   2. Test case: `add A0000000A n/Billy p/98765432 e/billybatson@u.nus.edu h/@Billy123`<br>
+      Expected: Contact is not added to the list.
+Error details shown in the status message.
+Status bar remains the same.

+   3. Test case: `add A1234567B n/Billy p/98765432 e/alexyeoh@u.nus.edu h/@Billy123`<br>
+      Expected: Contact is not added to the list.
+Error details shown in the status message.
+Status bar remains the same.

+   4. Test case: `add A1234567B n/Billy p/98765432 e/billybatson@u.nus.edu h/@AlexYeoh`<br>
+      Expected: Contact is not added to the list.
+Error details shown in the status message.
+Status bar remains the same.

 ### Deleting a person